 Use this space to tell the story of your project by sharing pictures from the beginning, middle, and end of your project.
 This should include a MINIMUM of 5 photographs and a MAXIMUM of 10 photographs.
 Each photo must include a caption that helps tell your story.
-These should be more than just pictures of the birds.
 What are you doing in the photo and why?
 What skills are you demonstrating?
 Remember that the judges' scoring decisions include spelling, grammar, and neatness.